dennis-kao/MendelianRNA-seq/README.md

 	Great documentation on how to use FilterSpliceJunctions.py can be found near the end of this [blog post](https://macarthurlab.org/2017/05/31/improving-genetic-diagnosis-in-mendelian-disease-with-transcriptome-sequencing-a-walk-through/) by Beryl Cumming.

+## Space time complexity in SpliceJunctionDiscovery.py

+SpliceJunctionDiscovery.py is the script which takes the longest to execute and consumes the most ram.
+The bulk of the scripts's execution is the worker function intronDiscovery().
+The function loops through each BAM file and runs ```samtools view``` to a gene region specified in transcript_file.

+Runtime in SpliceJunctionDiscovery is largely a function of:
+a. the number of bam files
+b. the number of reported junctions in a gene region (correlated with a sample's coverage)
+c. the number of gene regions to investigate and their spanning size
+d. the number of worker processes

+Therefore, runtime ~= a x b x c / d

-## RAM use in SpliceJunctionDiscovery and runtime
+RAM use in SpliceJunctionDiscovery is largely a function of:

-RAM use in SpliceJunctionDiscovery is largely a function of the number of bam files, the number of unqiue splice sites pertaining to a specified gene region in transcript_file (somewhat correlated with coverage) and the number of worker processes.
+a. the number of bam files
+b. the number of unique reported junctions in a sample pertaining to a specified gene region in transcript_file (somewhat correlated with a sample's coverage)
+c. the number of worker processes

+Therefore, RAM use ~= a x b x c

 In my experience, with 4 bam files (3 GTEx and 1 patient) and 10 worker processes, ram use leveled out at a constant 35 GB.
-SpliceJunctionDiscovery completed within 30 minutes.
+SpliceJunctionDiscovery completed within 35 minutes.

-The reason for high ram use is that junctions across all samples in a specified gene region are being stored in a single Python dictionary, spliceDict.
-If you look at the function each worker process goes through, intronDiscovery(), you will notice the loop through each BAM file and the samtools view call to a chromosome region specified in transcript_file.

 If RAM use is an issue and/or you are going to process more than 10 BAM files, you should consider using a smaller number of worker processes or use [MendelianRNA-seq-DB](https://github.com/dennis-kao/MendelianRNA-seq-DB) instead.